JasonLocklin/Dissertation/outline.md

 Saccades triggered by exogenous cues, like a sudden movement or appearance of an object in the periphery are considered reactive saccades and are typically contrasted with voluntary saccades.
 Voluntary saccades are the type of normal eye movements performed based on the execution and monitoring of internal goals like searching for an object or monitoring the progress of a manual task.
-While this destinction doesn't appear to bear out in the cerebellum [@Schraa-Tam2009!], it does seem to explain a degree of functional specialization in the oculomotor areas of the cerebral cortex [@Johnston2008!, @Muri2009!].
+While this destinction doesn't appear to bear out in the cerebellum, it does seem to explain a degree of functional specialization in the oculomotor areas of the cerebral cortex [@Schraa-Tam2009,@Müri2008].
 As a result, it's valuable to keep in mind the destinction when comparing results from experiments which may be utilizing different saccade types, and when atempting to extrapolate mechanistic models based on simple reactive saccades to more naturalistic behaviour.

 Todo: expand above paragraph into multiple paragraphs with:
+* Cortical areas showing differential activation in humans [@Schraa-Tam2009].
+* @Müri2008 provides a review of leason and TMS studies investigating cortical dependants of volitional and reactive saccades.
+* Cortical areas showing differential activation in primates [@Johnston2008].
 * Cerebellar lesions may affect reactive saccades, but not self-generated saccades [@Straube1995].
+* Seperate neural substrates in the human cerebellum for adaptation of reactive and voluntary saccades [@Alahyane2008].
-* In a study of patients
-with cerebellar lesions, @Panouillères found that while damage to the medio-posterior cerebellum does not differentially impair either reactive or volitional saccades, damage to supero-anterior regions showed specific deficits in the adaptation of voluntary saccades.
+* @Panouillères2013 examined the cerebellar substrates of adaptive shortening by looking for dissasociations between reactive and volitional saccades among patients with damage to, or impaired input to (because of Wallenberg Syndrome), regions of the cerebellum.
+In a study of patients with cerebellar lesions, @Panouillères2013 found that while damage to the medio-posterior cerebellum does not differentially impair either reactive or volitional saccades, damage to supero-anterior regions showed specific deficits in the adaptation of voluntary saccades.

+#### Volitional vs. Reactive (Behavioral)
+* Other papers examining the differing mechanisms (but not neural substrates) between reactive and voluntary saccades [@Alahyane2007, @Collins2006,
+@Cotti2007, @Cotti2009, @Deubel1995, @Erkelens1993, @Fujita2002,
+@Zimmermann2009].

 #### Lengthening or shortening of saccades may involve distict mechanisms

-* Inward and Outward or lengthening and shortening adaptation, or backwar and forward adaptation may involve different mechanisms, and have different purposes. (fatigue).
+* Inward and Outward or lengthening and shortening adaptation, or backward and forward adaptation may involve different mechanisms, and have different purposes. (eg. fatigue).
 See @Catz2008, @Golla2008,
-@Hernandez2008!, @Kojima2004!, @Panouilleres2009!, @Panouilleres2012,
+@Hernandez2008!, @Kojima2004!, @Panouillères2009!, @Panouillères2012,
 @Zimmermann2009!,

 @Golla2008 tested controls and patients with cerebellar damage on a